Your guide to cash flow

 - Overtrading.
 Just as with stock, it’s easy to get carried away with your business outlook after securing a big order.
 Employing more staff or expanding to more locations might seem like a good idea to grow your business, but you need to have the cash flow to back this up.
 While your profits can vary, your rent and salaries won’t, meaning that you need to be able to withstand short term pressure on your finances if you want to grow your personnel and premises.

-Given the importance of cash flow management, it might well help to produce a statement that demonstrates this.
+Given the importance of good cash flow management, it might well help to produce a statement that demonstrates this.
 A cash flow statement looks a lot like a profit and loss statement and the balance sheet.
-It should aim to look at how cash moves in and out of the business which, in turn, allows you to:
+It should aim to look at how cash moves in and out of the business.
+This in turn, allows you to:

 - Consider how funds move through the business